john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

     $ umount /dev/mmcblk1p2
     $ umount /dev/mmcblk1p3

-I first I thought unmount was not installed.
-But, actually it is umount.
+I first I thought "unmount" was not installed.
+But, actually it is "umount".
 Somebody trying to save themselves one keystroke 30 years ago.
-How convenient.
+I'm going to make an alias (`alias unmount='umount'`).

 Now I just need to format it: